simplybusiness/rabbit_feed/README.md

     --config The location of the rabbit_feed configuration file --logfile The location of the log file
-    --require The project file containing the dependancies (only necessary if running with non-rails application) --handler The fully qualified name of the event handler class --pidfile The location at which to write a pid file --verbose Turns on DEBUG logging
+    --require The project file containing the dependancies (only necessary if running with non-rails application) --pidfile The location at which to write a pid file --verbose Turns on DEBUG logging
     --daemon Run the consumer as a daemon